 Measuring and showing evidence of the impact of academic research is becoming an everyday event in institutions across Australia and the world.

 Types of research impact include:

 - Academic impact - Evidence that the research(er) has contributed to scientific advances including significant advances in understanding, method, theory and application.

 - Economic and societal impact - Evidence that the research has been taken up and used by policymakers, and practitioners, has led to improvements in services or business.

-The Research Excellence Framework (REF) Assessment framework and guidance on submissions defines impact as:
+The Research Excellence Framework (REF) Assessment framework and guidance on submissions (PDF, 988KB) defines impact as:

 an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia.